“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 To be confirmed

-The Doctor of Education course was the first of its kind to be introduced at the University and it has become a popular route for education professionals to obtain qualifications at the highest level.
-In a professional doctorate, it is expected that you will carry out research into some aspect of your own professional context, although this need not necessarily be your own workplace.
+The Doctor of Education course was the first of its kind to be introduced at the University of Bolton, and it has become a popular route for education professionals to obtain qualifications at the highest level.
+In a professional doctorate, it is expected that you will research some aspect of your own professional context, although this need not necessarily be your own workplace.
 The programme differs from the traditional PhD in that it is in two parts.
 Stage one, the taught element, covers the development and submission of your research proposal.
-Stage two is a programme of directed and independent study leading to the production and defence of your own critical commentary.
+Stage two is a programme of directed and independent study leading to the production and defence of your own thesis.

 We do not offer a distance education option for the EdD, and all students must be resident in the UK.
-You should expect to attend the University on a monthly basis for seminars and supervision.
+You should expect to attend the University every month for seminars and supervision.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.